 Fire district secretary delivers two (2) certified copies of fire district annual budget to town clerk of towns in which district is located (TL§181[c]) and obtains receipt

-Fall Workshop Registration for Saratoga
+Fall Workshop At Saratoga Huge Success

 Ladies Program Registration for Saratoga Workshops